-16.1.
-The annual net income of the benefaction given in 1825 by The Revd Edward Ellerton, DD, Fellow of Magdalen College, for the encouragement of theological learning in the University by the establishment of an annual prize for an English Essay shall continue to form the endowment fund for the Ellerton Theological Essay Prize.

-16.2.
-The prize shall be of a value determined by the board of management and shall be offered annually for the best English Essay on some doctrine or duty of the Christian religion or on any other subject of theology which shall be deemed meet and useful.

-16.3.
-The prize shall be open to all members of the University who, on the day fixed for the submission of essays, have not exceeded thirty terms from their matriculation, except that any candidate holding a degree of another university at the time of his or her matriculation shall not have exceeded twenty-one terms from his or her matriculation.

-16.4.
-No one to whom the prize has been awarded shall again offer himself or herself as a candidate.

-16.5.
-(1) The Board of the Faculty of Theology and Religion shall be the board of management of the prize.

-(2) The board shall appoint annually not more than three judges who shall be paid such fee as the board shall provide, and who shall award the prize.

-- 16.6.
-A difference of opinion among the judges shall be decided by a majority. - 16.7.
-(1) Not later than the end of the fourth week in Michaelmas Full Term candidates shall submit titles for approval by the judges, and the essays shall be sent in on or before the first day of the Trinity Term next ensuing. - (2) The length of an essay shall not exceed 10,000 words.

-16.8.
-Congregation may from time to time amend this Part so long as the main object of the benefaction, as defined in section 16.1 above, is always kept in view.
+- 14.1.
+The annual net income of the benefaction given in 1825 by The Revd Edward Ellerton, DD, Fellow of Magdalen College, for the encouragement of theological learning in the University by the establishment of an annual prize for an English Essay shall continue to form the endowment fund for the Ellerton Theological Essay Prize. - 14.2.
+The prize shall be of a value determined by the board of management and shall be offered annually for the best English Essay on some doctrine or duty of the Christian religion or on any other subject of theology which shall be deemed meet and useful. - 14.3.
+The prize shall be open to all members of the University who, on the day fixed for the submission of essays, have not exceeded thirty terms from their matriculation, except that any candidate holding a degree of another university at the time of his or her matriculation shall not have exceeded twenty-one terms from his or her matriculation. - 14.4.
+No one to whom the prize has been awarded shall again offer himself or herself as a candidate. - 14.5.
+(1) The Board of the Faculty of Theology and Religion shall be the board of management of the prize. - (2) The board shall appoint annually not more than three judges who shall be paid such fee as the board shall provide, and who shall award the prize. - 14.6.
+A difference of opinion among the judges shall be decided by a majority. - 14.7.
+(1) Not later than the end of the fourth week in Michaelmas Full Term candidates shall submit titles for approval by the judges, and the essays shall be sent in on or before the first day of the Trinity Term next ensuing. - (2) The length of an essay shall not exceed 10,000 words. - 14.8.
+Congregation may from time to time amend this Part so long as the main object of the benefaction, as defined in section 14.1 above, is always kept in view.

-PART 17: ENGLISH POEM ON A SACRED SUBJECT

-Amended with effect from 13 December 2011 (Gazette, Vol. 142, p.
-225, 12 January 2012) and 6 March 2012 (date of effect 1 October 2012, Gazette Vol. 142, p.
-362, 8 March 2012)

-17.1.
-The main object of the fund shall be the maintenance of a prize competition for an English poem on a sacred subject.

-17.2.
-The prize shall be offered for competition once in every three years.

-17.3.
-The candidates shall be members of the University who, not later than the closing date for entries for the competition, which shall be specified when the subject is announced, have qualified by examination for a degree of the University, or hold the Degree of Master of Arts by incorporation or by decree or resolution, or hold the status of Master of Arts, or have qualified by examination for a degree of any other university.

-17.4.
-No person to whom the prize has been twice awarded shall be a candidate.

-17.5.
-The judges shall be the Professor of Poetry, the Public Orator, and a third judge, who shall be appointed by them, and who shall be a Master of Arts, or Bachelor of Civil Law, or Bachelor of Medicine, or a graduate of superior rank.

-17.6.
-The subject or subjects for the poems for a particular competition shall be selected by the judges who adjudicated the last preceding competition, and shall be announced by them, together with the kind of poem prescribed and any other conditions prescribed by them, at least two years before the closing date for the competition.

-17.7.
-No composition for the prize shall be less than sixty, nor more than three hundred, lines in length.

-17.8.
-The judges shall award the prize to the candidate whose composition they adjudge the best, if they adjudge it of sufficient merit, and the prize shall consist of three years' income after the deduction of the judges' honoraria, the value of any award made under section 17.9 below, and all other proper expenses.

-17.9.
-(1) The judges are empowered to nominate a candidate as second-prizewinner who, at the judges' discretion, may be awarded such sum, not exceeding one-sixth of the three years' income available for that year's prize, as they shall determine.

-(2) Such a nomination may be made only if the candidate's entry is of a quality which would have qualified it for the award of the main prize had not a better entry been received.

-17.10.
-Copies of the successful composition shall be sent by the author to the Chancellor, the heads of the colleges, societies, and Permanent Private Halls, the two Proctors, the Assessor, the judges of the compositions, the professors in the Faculties of English Language and Literature and of Theology and Religion, the Registrar (ten copies), and the Bodleian Library.

-17.11.
-The judges shall receive honoraria, together with all proper expenses, to be paid out of the income of the fund, of such amounts as Council shall from time to time determine.

-17.12.
-Any surplus income may be applied towards such purpose or purposes for the encouragement of religion or literature among members of the University as Council shall determine after consultation with the Boards of the Faculties of English Language and Literature, and of Theology and Religion.

-17.13.
-Congregation may from time to time amend this Part so long as the main object of the fund, as defined in section 17.1 above, is always kept in view.

-PART 18: ESTLIN CARPENTER FUND
+PART 15: ESTLIN CARPENTER FUND

-18.1.
-The assets of the Estlin Carpenter Trust (established in 1927 by a bequest under the will of Dr Joseph Estlin Carpenter) shall form a fund to be known as the Estlin Carpenter Fund.
+- 15.1.
+The assets of the Estlin Carpenter Trust (established in 1927 by a bequest under the will of Dr Joseph Estlin Carpenter) shall form a fund to be known as the Estlin Carpenter Fund. - 15.2.

-18.2.
 The fund shall be administered by the Committee on Continuing Education and the net income used for the promotion of extension lectures to be known as the Estlin Carpenter Lectures on subjects relating to the place of mankind in nature, such as the sciences of Astronomy, Geology, Biology, Geography, and kindred studies bearing on human development in Psychology, History, Literature, Art, Social Organisation, Economics, and Political Philosophy.

-PART 19: FORD'S LECTURES IN BRITISH HISTORY
+PART 16: FORD'S LECTURES IN BRITISH HISTORY